 Key Differences Between the Bushmaster Vs. Gaboon Viper

 The key differences between the bushmaster and the Gaboon viper lie in their size, behavior, hunting style, and family.

-The Gaboon viper is native to the African continent, while the South American bushmaster is mostly found in Southern America.
-Despite their different locations, both snakes favor forested areas, and due to their coloring, they find it easy to blend into their forest surroundings.
+The Gaboon viper is native to the African continent, while the South American bushmaster is found in South America.
+Despite their different locations, both snakes favor forested areas and, due to their coloring, they find it easy to blend into their forest surroundings.

 The South American bushmaster refers to one of four species of snakes under the bushmaster genus.
-It is further classified into two subspecies (Lachesis muta rhombeata and Lachesis muta muta), while the bushmaster has no subspecies.
+It is further classified into two subspecies (Lachesis muta rhombeata and Lachesis muta muta), while the Gaboon viper has no subspecies.